jenskeiner/exchange_calendars_extensions/README.md

 update_calendar('XLON', changes)
 ```

-## Supported exchanges
+## Supported exchanges for monthly/quarterly expiry
-This package currently provides extensions for the following subset of exchanges supported by `exchange_calendars`:
+This package currently provides support for monthly/querterly expiry calendars for the following subset of exchanges
+from `exchange_calendars`:
 - ASEX
 - BMEX
 - XAMS